imperugo/imperugo.github.io/_posts/2014-06-09-top-must-know-frameworks-for-net-web-developers.markdown

 ######Website: *[http://netcommon.sourceforge.net/](http://netcommon.sourceforge.net/)*<br/>
 ######Source code: *[https://github.com/net-commons/common-logging](https://github.com/net-commons/common-logging)*<br/>

 I really like this library.
-Often I need to deploy my code side by side with another application or I've to use a specific logging framework.
-Common Logging is the perfect solution. basically it is an abstraction between different logging implementations like [Log4net](http://logging.apache.org/log4net/), [NLog](http://nlog-project.org/), [Enterprise library](http://msdn.microsoft.com/en-us/library/ff648951.aspx) or whatever you want (write your custom bridge).
+When I need to deploy my code side by side with another application or I have to use a specific logging framework, Common Logging is the perfect solution.
+It is an abstraction of different logging implementations like [Log4net](http://logging.apache.org/log4net/), [NLog](http://nlog-project.org/), [Enterprise library](http://msdn.microsoft.com/en-us/library/ff648951.aspx) or whatever you want (you can write your custom bridge).
 Like many frameworks in the .NET world, this is a porting of a Java Framework ([here](http://commons.apache.org/proper/commons-logging/) more info).
 Really useful!

 <br/>